Attention Readers!

 Vintage Horror Review: Killers Klowns from Outer Space (1988)

+Here it is, folks, my favorite horror movie of all time!
+In case you haven't noticed or just didn't know, my absolute favorite type of horror movies are the campy, cheesy, fun ones, and Killer Klowns is all of those things.
 The story centers around a small town that is mysteriously invaded by, you guessed it, alien "klowns" from outer space!
 They come to earth to harvest humans in giant cotton candy cocoons and suck their blood through bendy straws.
 Only Mike, Debbie, and the ice-cream-truck-driving Terenzi brothers can defeat the wicked klowns and save their sleepy little town from certain doom.
+One thing that I really like about the film...

 Read more »